Are you choosing between DIY and High-Tech Prefab Tiny House? Read that post first if you want DIY or continue for Modern High-Tech…

-In case you are looking for the cheapest solution like building a tiny house on wheels on a very limited budget here is the collection of the best 17 tiny house trailers some people managed to build for $12K – $25K including appliances.
+In case you are looking for the cheapest solution like building a modern tiny house on wheels on a very limited budget here is the collection of the best 17 tiny house trailers some people managed to build for $12K – $25K including appliances.

 1. 3D-Printed Home Can Be Constructed For Under $4,000